What are therian vocals?

 vvvfff

-Notice how the voiced sounds in the left column make a vibration in your throat.
-This is the level of the vocal folds.The unvoiced sounds, in the right column, do not vibrate your throat.
+Notice how the sounds in the left column make a vibration in your throat.
+These are our "voiced" sounds.The sounds in the right column do not vibrate your throat.
 Instead, the vibration comes from constricting airflow elsewhere in the vocal tract.
-For example, "sss" constricts air between the tip of your tongue and the back of your teeth. "fff" constricts air between your upper teeth and lower lip.Many animal sounds are made by vibrating other structures, such as your ventricular folds (false vocal folds), velum (soft palate), and tongue.
+For example, "sss" constricts air between the tip of your tongue and the back of your teeth. "fff" constricts air between your upper teeth and lower lip.
+These are some of our "unvoiced" sounds.While many animal sounds are made by vibrating your vocal folds, we'll use all sorts of structures, such as your lips, tongue, and palate.

 Filter